Skotani

-Skotani (Greek: Σκοτάνη, before 1928: Κόκοβα - Kokova), is a small mountain village in the municipal unit of Paion, Achaea, Greece.
-In 2011 its population was 60 for the village and 99 for the community, which includes the village Agios Georgios.
+Skotani (Greek: Σκοτάνη, before 1928: Κόκοβα - Kokova), is a small mountain village and a community in the municipal unit of Paia, Achaea, Greece.
+The community includes the village Agios Georgios.
 Skotani is 5 km east of Chovoli, 7 km northeast of Dafni, 7 km southwest of Kleitoria and 20 km south of Kalavryta.
 Its elevation is about 700 m above sea level.

 Population

 History

 Scotane was a town of ancient Arcadian Azania and was part of the city-state of Kleitor in classical antiquity.
 It was located near the river Ladon and the Soron forest.
 Settlements near Skotane were Lykountes (near present Filia) and Argeathoi.